bengfarrell/rgf-blog/content/blog/2015-09-10-the-hospitality-of-the-finger-lakes-and-other-reasons-to-visit.md

 title: "The Hospitality of the Finger Lakes—and Other Reasons to Visit"
 date: "2015-09-10"
 categories:
+  - "travel-guides"
+  - "restaurants"
-  - "travel-guide"
+  - "bakeries"
-  - "travel-guide"
+  - "ice-cream-parlors"
   - "wine"
-  - "wine-bloggers-conference-2015"
 tags:
   - "coffee"
   - "corning"